-2. Applicants must be free from infectious diseases, or other handicaps that can hinder their study.
+2. Applicants must be free from infectious diseases.

 If found lacking in any of the conditions listed above, the applicant will have his or her admission declined, or his or her student’s status nullified immediately.

-2. High School Transcripts (Translated to English and be certified by their own Embassy or issued in English by their high school or equivalent graduated school.
+2. One copy of High School Transcripts (Translated to English and be certified by their own Embassy or issued in English by their high school or equivalent graduated school.

 3. One copy of Identification Card and residence registration for Thai students and copy of passport for foreign applicants.